0kub/0kub/README.md

 🔭 I’m currently working on:
 - Brick Hell. (http://brick-hell.ml)

-- And.. i am a mistake that makes more mistakes.
+And.. i'm a mistake that makes more mistakes.